RidaSaghir/Active-Learning-through-Interaction-with-Model-Representations/README.md

 # Interactive Machine Learning with Active Learning and VR Interface

-This project is WORK IN PROGRESS for an interactive machine learning system for sound classification using the UrbanSound8K dataset.
-It leverages **active learning**, **pretrained audio embeddings (YAMNet)**, and a **VR-compatible backend** to support human-in-the-loop annotation and retraining.
+This project is a work in progress toward an interactive machine learning system for environmental sound classification using the UrbanSound8K dataset.
+It integrates active learning with pretrained audio embeddings (YAMNet) to enable efficient human-in-the-loop annotation and iterative model refinement.
+The system is designed to support interactive exploration, selective labeling, and incremental retraining within a unified experimental framework.

 ---
 ## How to get it working?